 - Due to the web like structure, they can collect a good deal of plant detritus.
 So you will have to clean them every now and then.

-So, these are the seven different measures I promised in the headline.
+So, these are the seven different measures to protect pond fish from herons I promised in the headline.
 Hopefully, one of them works for you and suits your budget.
+Unfortunately you as pond owner have to find out the best method for your own personal circumstances.

 Do you have any experiences with some of these methods?
-Which ones used to work for you and which didn’t?
+And which used to work for you and which didn’t?
+Do you have another method not mentioned here which works like a charm?
+Which steps do you take to protect pond fish from herons and other predators?

 Let us know in the comments.